milonmaze/privacy-terms-observatory/www.hbomax.com/privacy/en-us.md

 Consent management platform.
 For Digital Services in some jurisdictions, including the EEA, you may learn more information about our use of cookies and other technologies, and provide or withdraw consents when applicable, or set your cookie preferences and in some cases object to legitimate interest purposes for processing your personal information, by adjusting cookie preferences through our consent management platform.
 These settings are accessible on a site or app-specific basis, at any time through a link to our consent management platform located on webpages or in application settings.

-For some Digital Services in the EEA, WarnerMedia participates in the IAB Europe Transparency & Consent Framework, which is described in more detail by navigating to the IAB’S WEBSITE, and complies with its specifications and policies on applicable websites and apps.
+For some Digital Services in the EEA, We participate in the IAB Europe Transparency & Consent Framework, which is described in more detail by navigating to the IAB’S WEBSITE, and complies with its specifications and policies on applicable websites and apps.
 OneTrust operates the consent management platform with the identification number 28.

 Browser settings.
 You may adjust your browser to reject cookies from us or from any other website.
 Controlling cookies via browser controls may not limit our use of other technologies.
 Please consult your browser's settings for more information.
 Note that blocking cookies or similar technology might prevent you from accessing some of our content or Digital Service features.